anandsubbu007/test_assignments/thiran_task/README.md

 # Info

-  - Automatic Mailing hasn't been tested due to lack of credential.
-But it was implemented Credentials needs to be mentioned in `presentation/utilities/mailler.dart` this file.
+  - Automatic Mailing hasn't been tested due to a lack of credentials.
+But it was implemented Credentials need to be mentioned in `presentation/utilities/mailler.dart` in this file.
-  - Testing has't been requested in Task. so, havn't added any test cases.
+  - Testing hasn't been requested in Task. so, haven't added any test cases.
-  - Theaming is also Not Requested - so, didn't follow flutter Theaming
+  - Theaming is also Not Requested - so, didn't follow Flutter Theaming
-  - App Ui is also Not Provider.
+  - App Ui is also Not a Provider.

 # App Images